 If you’re a complete carnivore like I was, you’ll probably experience some serious withdrawal symptoms for a while after giving up meat.
 If you want to keep at it, you’ll need to find ways to fight the constant urge to dash around the corner to the closest burger (or, in my case, kabab) joint.
 Like I said before, it helps to keep reminding yourself about why you took the decision in the first place.

-And just like an alcoholic, it would probably help if you stayed away from meaty sights, sounds and smells for a while (when I first decided to stop eating meat, we used to live down the road from a kabab shop, and the smell would drive me crazy!
-I’m not suggesting you move to a new place if you’re in a similar situation, but it would definitely help).
+And just like an alcoholic, it would probably help if you stayed away from meaty sights, sounds and smells for a while.
+When I first decided to stop eating meat, we used to live down the road from a kabab shop, and the smell would drive me crazy!
+I’m not suggesting you move to a new place if you’re in a similar situation, but it would definitely help.

-What I’ve found, though, is that even five years down the line, I still have some intense cravings once in a while.
+What I’ve found, though, is that even seven years down the line, I still have some intense cravings once in a while.
 But then I imagine what that piece of meat must have looked like when it was still on the animal, and my cravings usually go away pretty quickly!

 #8.
 Do some research before travelling